Matthew M. Chingos is a Senior Fellow at the Brookings Institution and Research Director of its Brown Center on Education

 His work has also been published in academic journals including the Journal of Policy Analysis and Management, Education Finance and Policy, Economics of Education Review, and the Quarterly Journal of Political Science, and has received support from the Laura and John Arnold, Lumina, Smith Richardson, and Spencer Foundations.

-Chingos studies a wide range of education-related topics at both the K–12 and postsecondary levels.
-His current research examines online learning, the quality of postsecondary instruction, student loan debt, public employee pensions, and the effects of school districts and their leaders.
-Chingos received a B.A. in Government and Economics and a Ph.D. in Government, both from Harvard University.
+Chingos’s current research examines teacher evaluation systems, online learning, student loan debt, and the effects of school superintendents.
+He received a B.A. in Government and Economics and a Ph.D. in Government, both from Harvard University.